jbielick/go-rets/README.md

 # go-rets
 RETS import processor written in Go for RethinkDB

+Maps RETS schema to structs with xml and json tags.
+Entire resulting listing document is inserted into rethinkdb as json, where `logstash-input-rethinkdb` binds to the table's changefeed events and sends documents to elasticsearch via logstash.
+The custom logstash configuration is in `logstash/config/logstash.conf`.
+Only a few fields are imported into elasticsearch for indexing.
+Kibana and Elastic HQ are running for ES administration and visualization.

+### Setup

+`docker-compose up rethinkdb`

+Create a database `realestate` and a table `listings` in rethinkdb before beginning.

 `docker-compose up`

-will bring up Elasticsearch, Kibana, Logstash, RethinkDB
+Runs Elasticsearch, Kibana, Logstash, RethinkDB

-`logstash-input-rethinkdb` binds changefeeds to logstash event input for rethinkdb to send documents to elasticsearch.

-The custom logstash configuration is in `logstash/config/logstash.conf`

 Kick off the import with: